Workforce redesign

 - Early adopters – these individuals will embrace change and be happy to adapt to any new changes.

-- Ealy majority – prefer that change implemented at a steady pace, and that changes should be agreed by everyone prior to implementation.
+- Early majority – prefer that change implemented at a steady pace, and that changes should be agreed by everyone prior to implementation.
 Once everyone agrees, they are happy with proposed changes.

 - Later majority – would prefer to know that a change will be successful prior to implementation, will be more likely to find issue with proposed changes.

-- Laggards – individuals who prefer to maintain the status quo and will find change difficult.
+- Late/non adopters - individuals who prefer to maintain the status quo and will find change difficult

 Career progression

-It is important that any workforce redesign project focuses on career progression from conception, as staff will be curious to understand how the changes can impact their careers, and what opportunities and pathways will open to them.
-If a new role is introduced the business may need to recruit externally to fill vacancies, but there should also be considered on how current staff can develop into these positions.
+It is important that any workforce redesign project focuses on career progression from the start.
+Staff will be curious to understand how the changes may impact their careers, and what opportunities and pathways will open to them.
+If a new role is introduced the business may need to recruit externally to fill vacancies, but there should also be consideration of how current staff can develop into these positions.

-Workforce redesign initiatives should consider how widening participation will be encouraged when implementing any changes.
-As health and care organisations will generally be anchor organisations in their local area, focus should be given to how the local population are impacted by the changes.
+Workforce redesign initiatives should consider how widening access and participation will be encouraged when implementing change.
+Most health and care organisations are anchor organisations in their local area so focus should be given to how the local population are impacted by the changes.
 This could include using the opportunity to create a talent pipeline bringing individuals into the organisation from the local area, or to consult with the local population as to what benefits they would want from any change.
-NHS Employers have a widening participation hub that has some guidance on considerations that could be made.
+NHS Employers have a widening participation hub that has guidance on considerations that could be made.

 Resources